 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 Get a Fixed Fee Written Quote from a Probate Solicitor Upfront

-When it comes to Probate & Estate Administration solicitor fees and service charges, many banks and solicitors won’t give you a definitive idea of the fees payable, and some won’t provide a written quote.
+When it comes to Probate and Estate Administration solicitor fees and service charges, many banks and solicitors won’t give you a definitive idea of the fees payable, and some won’t provide a written quote.

 Probate Solicitors at Co-op Legal Services do not base their fees on a percentage of the deceased person’s Estate.

-When we have provided a fixed fee written quote for the agreed Probate & Estate Administration work, that fee will not change if there is nothing about the Estate that materially changes thereafter.
+When we have provided a fixed fee written quote for the agreed Probate and Estate Administration work, that fee will not change if there is nothing about the Estate that materially changes thereafter.
 And yes, you can take that to the bank!

 For more details about our Probate Solicitor fees or to get a fixed fee quote call 03306069584 or contact us online and we'll be happy to help you.